 (b) a theoretically tested Clinical Audit Tool for Communication in Hospital (CATCH) that will help to reduce the physical, psycho-social and financial costs associated with harmful and preventable patient safety incidents in hospital related to communication disabilities.

-A/Prof. Bronwyn Hemsley, The University of Newcastle, Australia
+Prof. Bronwyn Hemsley, The University of Technology Sydney (UTS).

 Dr. Sophie Hill, La Trobe University; Cochrane Consumers and Communication Review Group.